scala/docs.scala-lang/overviews/quasiquotes/expression-details.md

     scala> val q"${name: TermName}" = q"Foo"
     name: universe.TermName = Foo

-Name ascription is important here because without it you\'ll get a pattern that is equivalent to regular pattern variable binding.
+Name ascription is important here because without it you'll get a pattern that is equivalent to regular pattern variable binding.

 Similarly you can create and extract member selections: